HydroModPy/HydroModPy/hydromodpy/spatial/site_selection/README.md

 This keeps provider access, cache layout and regional data extents outside the selection primitives.

+Outlet snapping has two explicit strategies:

+- `site_selection.outlets.snap_strategy = "dem_accumulation"` keeps the direct
+  path: the candidate point is snapped to the DEM-derived accumulation raster with the short radius `snap_dist_m`.
+- `site_selection.outlets.snap_strategy = "bdtopage_then_dem"` first projects
+  the candidate point onto BD Topage or a custom reference network, rejects the site if that network is farther than `reference_network_max_distance_m`, then runs the DEM snap locally with `snap_dist_m`.

+The reference-network strategy constrains the outlet to stay near the observed station and river line.
+It does not replace the DEM: watershed delineation still uses DEM flow direction and accumulation rasters.

 In `site_selection.input.mode = "hydrometry"`, the same rule applies: the workflow loads hydrometry through the existing data managers, resolves the DEM through `[data.dem]`, builds flow products, and only then delegates to the